 Under New York’s no-fault law, an insurance company may be required to pay the injured up to $50,000 for their medical costs and other economic damages in a car accident.
 Therefore, your losses must exceed $50,000 by a significant amount for a lawsuit to be worthwhile.

 Most car accident cases that proceed to trial in New York involve serious injuries and very expensive accidents.

-In most cases, the insurance company responsible to you after a car accident in Queens would rather settle than take its chances with a New York City jury.
+In most cases, the insurance company responsible to you after a car accident in Queens would rather settle than take its chances with a jury.

-Talk to Our Seasoned Car Accident Lawyers in Queens Now
+Talk to Our Experienced Car Accident Lawyers in Queens Now

 The car accident lawyers of Tadchiev Law Firm are strong advocates for car accident victims in Queens.
 We work hard to help our clients seek just compensation for their losses in car accidents caused by other drivers.

 We offer a free case review to answer any questions you may have and will charge no fees unless we recover damages for you.
 For your free case review, call us today or reach out online.